KB Author Training - Creating a New Document

 In the KB Admin Tools, click on the Documents tab.

-Click on the New Doc link.
+Click on the New Doc link in the left navigation bar.

 Begin Creating Your KB Document